morenda918-lab/student-mental-health-analysis/README.md

 # Student Mental Health Analysis
 ### A Quantitative Research Project on Depression Risk and Educational Policy Implications

+This repository documents a reproducible statistical modeling pipeline developed to support evidence-based educational policy and data-driven decision-making in the domain of adolescent mental health.

+Leveraging longitudinal survey data, the project applies structured risk classification, logistic regression modeling, and ROC-based performance evaluation to identify depression risk trajectories and inform targeted intervention strategies.

 ---